MiSTer-devel/ZX-Spectrum_MISTer/README.md

 - F7 - 28MHz
 - F8 - 56MHz
 - F9 - pause/continue
+Speed can be controlled from OSD as well.

 Due to SDRAM speed limitation 28MHz and 56MHz speeds include wait states, so effective CPU speed is lower than nominal.